-- Maintain our full membership of the ICoCA, and our PSC.1-2012, ISO 18788, ISO 45001 and ISO 14001 certification, as well as extend certification to our operations in DRC.
-We will continue to reinforce independent testing of our Human Rights, risk management and continuous improvement policies and procedures in every aspect of our business. - Carry out our next annual review of our policies and procedures throughout 2021/22 to ensure that lessons are identified and continual improvement opportunities exploited.
-We will feed the results into our Business Management System as part of every Oversight Board, supported by the Business and Human Rights Working Group. - As an industry leader we will remain involved through various technical committees, working groups and professional bodies in the updating and review of industry standards. - Continue to work with the ICoCA to refine its complaints and international monitoring functions as part of its development into an effective, high-profile organisation focussed on monitoring the health of the Private Security Sector globally.
-Our Senior Director, Risk, Insurance and Welfare will continue to serve on the ICoCA Board of Directors and represent GardaWorld in continuing to develop the work of the ICoCA. - Continue to ensure the implementation of the Supplier Code to confirm that our suppliers understand the expectations and commitment required about Human Rights for their workforce as a GardaWorld approved supplier. - Roll out an enhanced an Due Diligence process to reduce the risk of inadvertently contracting with a party who has recently engaged or continues to engage in Human Rights abuses. - Continue to roll out the new Code of Ethics at the Group level, ensuring that this is integrated into employee and contractor onboarding materials and into training modules to be completed by all personnel. - Revise our Code of Business Ethics and Standards of Conduct (The GardaWorld Code) as required to ensure that this exists cohesively and in alignment with the new Code of Ethics at the GardaWorld Group level.
+- Continue to reinforce independent testing of our Human Rights, risk management and continuous improvement policies and procedures in every aspect of our business. - Carry out our next annual review of our policies and procedures throughout 2022/23 to ensure that lessons are identified and continual improvement opportunities exploited.
+We will feed the results into our Business Management System as part of every Oversight Board, supported by the Business and Human Rights Working Group. - Continue to ensure that our Business and Human Rights Working Group meets not less than quarterly to review and discuss pertinent topics to ensure the implementation of the GardaWorld Code and Supplier Code, as applicable, throughout our operations. - Undertake a review, and revision as necessary, of our Human Rights policy. - Review our Child Labour Remediation Plan and revise this as necessary. - As an industry leader we will remain involved through various technical committees, working groups and professional bodies in the updating and review of industry standards.
+This includes through multiple Directors holding positions on the PSC1 Technical Committee, and the Managing Director, UK retaining a position on the SCEG Executive Committee.
+Continue to work with the ICoCA to support its international monitoring functions as part of its development into an effective, high-profile organisation focussed on monitoring the health of the Private Security Sector globally.
+Our Senior Director, Risk, Insurance and Welfare will continue to serve on the ICoCA Board of Directors and represent GardaWorld in continuing to develop the work of the ICoCA.

+- Continue to work with the UK Government to support the safe removal of former Afghan national employees from Afghanistan, via the ACRS and ARAP schemes. - Lead a review of the Code, and strengthen the information to increase awareness of our approach to human rights due diligence in this document.